MelonTennis/BigDataAssign/README.md

 # BigDataAssign
-This repo contains Random Forest, KNN, Linear Regression in java or python for Map reduce job
+This repo contains Random Forest, KNN, Linear Regression in java or python for Map reduce or Spark or MangoDB job

 With two data science prj on Kaggle, solving by ML job, with result